 1. Exit Elementor or Visual Composer

-Elementor is a page builder for WordPress that has been popular since its release and has overshadowed the "old timers" like Visual Composer for example.
-What certainly contributed to its success is its easy use in front-end but also the simplicity of importing pre-made layouts.
+Elementor is a page builder for WordPress that has been popular since its release and has overshadowed the "older" ones like Visual Composer for example.
+What has certainly contributed to its success is its ease of use on the front-end, but also the simplicity of importing pre-made layouts.

-The Divi theme has its own page builder: the Divi Builder, which has nothing to envy to the new page-builders on the market since its recent updates (be careful to don't confuse the Divi theme with the Divi Builder).
+The Divi theme has its own page builder: the Divi Builder, which has nothing to envy to the new page builders on the market since its recent updates (watch out for not to confuse the Divi theme with the Divi Builder).

-Not only can the Divi Builder be used in the back or in the front (from the administration part as well as from the visitor part), but it now includes pre-built layoutsso is he.
-So if you choose the Divi themeyou won't need to add a page-builder!
+Not only can the Divi Builder be used in the back or in the front (from the administration part as well as from the visitor part), but it now also includes pre-constructed layoutsIt is also a good idea.
+So if you opt for the Divi themeyou won't need to add a page-builder!

 Did you know that you can test Divi for free?
 Go to this page and click on "TRY IT FOR FREE